Rev up your digestion with pineapple

 Interesting to note: bromelain is not the only health-promoting ingredient found in pineapple.
 Pineapple's high content of beta-carotene (which is turned into vision-preserving vitamin A in the body) has been shown in studies to reduce the risk of age-related macular degeneration.

 That same cup of pineapple offers a healthy 2.3 grams of dietary fiber, which helps flush toxins and carcinogens from the body.
-By the way, studies have shown that pineapple consumption is associated with a reduced risk of colon cancer.
+Studies have also shown that pineapple consumption is associated with a reduced risk of colon cancer.

-Pineapple’s healthy fiber content means it can also provide a sense of satiety, or fullness, thereby helping to prevent food cravings and overeating.
-Any way you “slice it,” pineapple offers a jackpot of healthy nutrients - and all at a modest 82 calories a cup.
+Pineapple's healthy fiber content means it can also provide a sense of satiety or fullness, thereby helping to prevent food cravings and overeating.
+Any way you "slice it," pineapple offers a jackpot of healthy nutrients - at a modest 82 calories a cup.

 Remember: Fresh, organic pineapple wins hands-down

-Or, craft a sweet and tangy salsa by combining pineapple with mango, jalapeno peppers, red peppers and chipotle pepper.
-You can also blend pineapple with fresh blueberries and Greek yogurt for a fabulous breakfast smoothie that is guaranteed to start your day off right.
+Or, craft a sweet and tangy salsa by combining pineapple with mango, jalapeno peppers, red peppers, and chipotle peppers.
+You can also blend pineapple with fresh blueberries and Greek yogurt for a fabulous breakfast smoothie to start your day off right.

 Now, let’s talk piña coladas.